paixaop/node-sodium/docs/box-low-level-api.md

   * `pk` - buffer with sender's public key
   * `sk` - buffer with recipient's secret key

-Returns `k` the pre-computation result to be used in the `afternm` function calls.
+Returns `k` the pre-computation result to be used in the `afternm` function calls, or `undefined` in case of error.

 ### crypto_box_afternm (msg, nonce, k)